mrolims/pynamicalsys/docs/source/dds_bifurcation_diagram.rst

         transient_time=transient_time
     )

-Since `param_values` is a 1D array and `bifurcation_data` is a 2D array, we need to transform both arrays into a format suitable for plotting.
-We will use the `np.repeat` function to repeat the `param_values` for each bifurcation value, and then flatten the `bifurcation_data` array to create a 1D array of bifurcation values.
+Since `param_values` is a 1D array and `bifurcation_diagram` is a 2D array, we need to transform both arrays into a format suitable for plotting.
+We will use the `np.repeat` function to repeat the `param_values` for each bifurcation value, and then flatten the `bifurcation_diagram` array to create a 1D array of bifurcation values.

 .. code-block:: python